Sketch-Turner/AWBW-Damage-Calculator-Plus/README.md

 Refreshing the page after clearing session data will revert to the default calc.

+### Luck Mode
+This feature is currently under development.
+Set the damage value for each attack, then see the probability of getting that roll.
+Allows precise calculation of luck roll odds.

 ## Bugs
 Please feel free to report bugs and/or suggest improvements or new features!